tarashypka/classify1/README.md

 ```

-Drawbacks: does not generalize well on the very short texts.
+*Drawbacks*: does not generalize well on the very short texts.

 ##### Solution 2 - KMeans

 Romanian documents often contain terms from english vocabulary,
-those should be iliminated.
+those should be eliminated.
 With self-crafted stopwords dictionary KMeans classifier has
 smaller rate of inertia.

-Drawbacks:
+*Drawbacks*:

 ##### Performance